-The yellow brake warning indicator illuminates when the system detects a brake problem.
-Have the vehicle transported to an ElectraMeccanica Authorized

-Service Provider for service.
+The yellow brake warning indicator illuminates when low vacuum pressure is detected in the braking system.
+This will require a greater force needed on the brake pedal to stop the vehicle.
+If this indicator stays on consistantly have the vehicle transported to an Flectra Meccanica Authorized Service Provider for service.
 See "Vehicle Recovery", page 7-42.